About GAMIT

 Station lists (analyzed by SOPAC)

-The International Terrestrial Reference Frame is defined by IERS and is updated every few years.
-The most recent reference frame is ITRF2014.
-The previous two frames were ITRF2005 and ITRF2008.
+The International Terrestrial Reference Frame (ITRF) is defined by IERS and is updated every few years.
+The most recent reference frame is ITRF2020.
+The previous two frames were ITRF2014 and ITRF2008.

-Based on ITRF 2014, IGS created a frame specific for GNSS technology, known as IGS14.
+Based on ITRF2020, the International GNSS Service (IGS) created a frame specific for GNSS technology, known as IGB20.

 The derivation of ITRF is based on multiple modern space geodetic techniques, namely GNSS, SLR, VLBI, and DORIS.

-The current SOPAC data analysis, since January 1, 1995 (GPS week 0782), is based on the IGS14 reference frame.
-IGS14 is derived from the analysis of GNSS only solutions contributed by IGS Data Analysis Centers while the core stations are constrained onto ITRF2014 defined stations.
-Therefore, its positions/velocities are completely consistent with IGS published orbits/clocks and earth orientation parameters (EOP), as well as all the physical models and model corrections, such as the antenna phase center model for receivers and satellites, the differential code biases (DCB), and various tidal loading displacements etc. SOPAC routinely processes a large volume of GPS data (about 3000 sites) collected from both global and regional networks.
+The current SOPAC data analysis, since 1992-06-13 (GPS week 648), is based on the IGb20 reference frame.
+IGb20 is derived from the analysis of GNSS only solutions contributed by IGS Data Analysis Centers while the core stations are constrained onto ITRF2020 defined stations.
+Therefore, its positions/velocities are completely consistent with IGS published orbits/clocks and earth orientation parameters (EOP), as well as all the physical models and model corrections, such as the antenna phase center model for receivers and satellites, the differential code biases (DCB), and various tidal loading displacements etc. SOPAC routinely processes a large volume of GPS data (about 3500 sites) collected from both global and regional networks, with a focus on tectonic plate boundaries.

 The a priori coordinates used in SOPAC data processing come from three sources:

-- IGS14 definition (major offsets caused by large earthquakes are considered);
+- IGb20 definition (major offsets caused by large earthquakes are considered);

 - SOPAC multi-year solutions (if velocities are estimated);